codethesaurus/docs/docs/install/install-docs-docker.md

 ### Overview
 This file includes the instructions to create a Container using the Dockerfile, as to locally run the documentation site for testing and editing.
-I also do persume you have cloned the repository and have Docker Engine set up.
+I also do presume you have cloned the repository and have Docker Engine set up.
 If you don't have Docker Engine it set up, you can learn how to do so here: [https://docs.docker.com/engine/](https://docs.docker.com/engine/).

 Now that you are all set with your docker software we can begin, setting up our container.